 Hess House Bitters

-House Bitters is the results of the first attempt on my part to re-create the recipe for "Abbott's Bitters", an excellent cocktail bitters which unfortunately hasn't been made for perhaps over 50 years.
-I fortunately have several bottles of it stashed away, and so have a starting point from which to begin.
+Hess House Bitters is the results of the first attempt of Robert Hess attempt to re-create the recipe for “Abbott’s Bitters”, an excellent cocktail bitters which unfortunately hasn’t been made for perhaps over 50 years.
+Robert, fortunately, has several bottles of original Abbott’s stashed away, and so had a starting point from which to begin.

 This particular recipe doesn’t quite achieve the results I was wanting, but I feel that it did result in a very fine bitters none-the-less, and so am providing the recipe for it here.

 - Rye Whisky

 1. Place all ingredients, except for the sugar and water, into a large mason jar and seal.
 Store for 2 weeks, shaking the jar once a day.